State Tax Watch 2025

 Florida

-• Gov. Ron DeSantis is again pushing for property tax cuts, floating the idea of dramatically increasing the state’s homestead deduction which currently exempts the first $25,000 of a home’s value from all property taxes and the second $25,000 from non-school taxes.
-He also proposed a sales tax holiday that would make firearms, ammunition, and accessories exempt from sales taxes Memorial Day through July 4.
+- In his state address, Gov. Ron DeSantis called for cuts to property taxes, the elimination of a tax on business rents, and multiple sales tax holidays.
+Separately, he's floated the idea of dramatically increasing the state’s homestead deduction which currently exempts the first $25,000 of a home’s value from all property taxes and the second $25,000 from non-school taxes.
+He also publicly supported the idea of eliminating all property taxes in the state.
+A proposal for eliminating property taxes would require 60 percent voter approval.

 Georgia

-• Gov. Brian Kemp has called to accelerate the state’s personal income tax cut by reducing the state’s 2025 flat rate from 5.29% to 5.19%.
+- The Senate unanimously passed a bill that would expand the state’s child care credit (child and dependent care credit) to 40 percent of the federal credit and would create a $250 nonrefundable Child Tax Credit for qualifying dependents under age 7.
+Meanwhile, Gov. Brian Kemp has called to accelerate the state’s personal income tax cut by reducing the state’s 2025 flat rate from 5.29% to 5.19%.
 He also wants to issue another round of tax rebates to filers to the tune of $1 billion.
-Meanwhile, Lt.
-Gov. Burt Jones is throwing his support behind a $250 income tax credit for children under 7 and an expansion to the state’s child and dependent care credit to reduce the cost of child care.

 Hawaiʻi